MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Troubleshooting/troubleshooting-the-file-that-you-are-trying-to-use-is-too-large.md

   - "sv-se"
 ---
 # Troubleshooting: The File that You Are Trying to Use Is Too Large
-If you are trying to upload a large image file that is larger than 30 MB, such as a high\-resolution photo, [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] will give you an error message that says that the file that you are trying to upload is too large.
+If you are trying to upload a large image file that is larger than 30 MB, such as a high\-resolution photo, FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> --> --> will give you an error message that says that the file that you are trying to upload is too large.
 This behavior can be changed by modifying the IIS configuration to support large file uploads.

 ## Resolution
  The IIS administrator should make the following changes in the Internet Information Services \(IIS\) Manager.